Deterministic Discrete Denoising: Discussion

-The initial weight vectors $\bm{w}_T$ are currently chosen randomly from the uniform distribution on $[0,1]^K$.
+The initial weight vectors $\bm{w}_T$ are currently drawn randomly from the uniform distribution on $[0,1]^K$, which is a natural starting point as explained in Section \ref{sec:bounded}.
 Scaling the initial weights can influence the balance between the determinism and randomness of the algorithm.
 Moreover, there is no reason that all time steps should be treated equally in the accumulation of the discrepancy between the empirical and the target distributions.
-It is natural to consider weighted accumulation, where the weight scheduling can be an important factor in denoising performance.
+It is therefore natural to consider weighted accumulation, which has close connections to the Frank--Wolfe algorithm \cite{Bach2012} and Bayesian quadrature \cite{Huszar2012UAI}.
+The weight scheduling can be an important factor in denoising performance.

 We found that introducing delayed switching in the herding algorithm is effective in improving the quality of generated samples.
 However, it is not clear how to set the appropriate switching margin $\delta$, which can depend on the model, the dataset, the vocabulary size $K$, and the number of inference steps $T$.
 Alternative mechanisms for delayed switching are also possible.
 Further theoretical and numerical studies will be necessary to clarify the role of delayed switching in deterministic denoising.